Table of Contents

 Definitions and Classification of Seizures

-Epilepsy is the recurrence of seizures.
-A seizure is a brief surge of uncontrolled, abnormal electrical activity in the brain which may produce a physical convulsion, minor physical signs, thought disturbances, or a combination of symptoms.
+Epilepsy is a group of neurological disorders characterized by the recurrence of seizures.
+A seizure is a brief surge of uncontrolled, abnormal electrical activity in the brain which may produce a physical convulsion in some individuals or minor physical signs in others.
+Yet other people may suffer thought disturbances, or a combination of symptoms.
+Many structures and processes are involved in the development of a seizure, including neurons, ion channels, receptors, glia, and inhibitory and excitatory synapses.

 Seizures can be primary (idiopathic) or secondary to a specific cause such as trauma or a tumor.
 Most antiseizure drugs require dose adjustment in patients with liver and/or kidney failure, and some have considerable drug–drug interactions.